MrAminiDev/NetOptix/README.md

 15. Disable Ipv6
 16. install ubuntu on mikrotik
 17. Adding a real-time server monitoring system
+18. Create and Delete ZRAM
-18. Other features coming soon...
+19. Other features coming soon...

 # Installation Script
 To install, simply run the following command on your server